 The children are told from the earliest opportunity right from Nursery that they can talk to anyone in school if they have any problems, worries or concerns.

-The staff with specialist training and responsibility for safeguarding and child protection in school are Mrs Britton, Mr Tabiner, Mrs Sadler, Mrs Dellow and Mrs Sammon.
+The staff with specialist training and responsibility for safeguarding and child protection in school are Mrs Hopwood, Mr Tabiner, Mrs Sadler, Mrs Waddington and Mr Hawksworth.

 The pastoral and behaviour inclusion team is led by Mr Tabiner.

-In our pastoral team we have Mrs Sadler and Miss Cliffe.
+In our pastoral team we have Mrs Sadler and Mrs Waddington.
 Mr Hawksworth is also part of this team and works closely with key children and families all around behaviour and inclusion.
 Mrs Sadler is the pastoral lead.

 The pastoral team play an essential role in school to ensure all our pupils are safe and their physical and emotional needs are been met.
 They have a wider role in supporting our most vulnerable pupils and their families.

 Families that are struggling with any issues including and related to mental health and well-being will be supported by this team.
 They work alongside the JESS cluster and families who need additional support at home will be supported by a Family Support Worker.

 The pastoral team can support with any issues are families are facing including -

 * Issues at home such as issues with children's behaviour and their well-being